aryan29/GITHeat2.0/SW01/readme.md

 #### this program will automatically send message to the phone number added in run.py file 4 hours before contest start added in reminder but requirement is your pc should be active atleast 1 time b/w the contest start and 4 hours before it
 #### Requirement is your phone number should be registered on twilio
+#### And you have to add Your account_sid ,auth_token , Both Phone Numbers from which you want to receive and send message in run.py
 ```
 Sent from your Twilio trial account-Contest is about to start in few minutes be ready for it
 ```